percival-detector/percivalui/README.md

 ## Dependencies ##

-This package is developed with Python 2.7, but with future upgrade to Python 3 in mind.
+This package is developed with Python 3.7.
 Every git Push is tested using [travis-ci](https://travis-ci.org/percival-detector/percivalui) with Python 3.4.

 System dependencies:
-* Python (2.7)
+* Python (3.7)
 * pip - python package manager
 * HDF5 libraries (development package)
 * ZeroMQ (development package)
 * InfluxDB - time series database
 * Grafana - analytics and monitoring
+* odin-control - 1.1.0 is python3 compatible
+* odin-data - 1.6.0 is python3 compatible
+* pySerial - for connection with uninterruptible power supply (optional).

 Building with setuptools will attempt to use pip to download and install dependencies locally first.
 The python dependencies are listed in requirements.txt